 After completing your updates, it is important to verify that the site is always operational.
 That means making sure that visually, everything is always displayed correctly.
 Also, you need to test the site’s functionalities such as forms, the purchase process, shortcodes and everything that produces dynamic behavior.
 If you have a cache plugin on your website, don’t forget to clear the cache before starting your tests! (needless to say, right?)
 Otherwise, you may perform your verifications on the previous version (before the updates).
 Ideally, an automated script should do all these validations.
 Thus, you can quickly spot any issues.

 All updates have been successfully completed!
 You have taken every precaution to minimize the risk.
 Well done!
 You can move on with your activities with total peace of mind.

 I need help with my WordPress updates

 The key to success relies on a good preparation it will make all the difference in the process.
-You’ re uncomfortable doing it yourself, you’ re afraid of breaking something, or you have other fish to fry?
+You’ re uncomfortable doing it yourself, you’re afraid of breaking something, or you have other fish to fry?
 SatelliteWP’s team performs over 35,000 updates annually.
-You would like to leave them to us?
-Check out our WordPress maintenance plans.
+Would you like to leave them to us?
+Check out our WordPress Maintenance Plans.